apache/camel-website/content/blog/2020/10/VSCode-LanguageSupport-0.0.28/index.md

 preview: "New release of VS Code Language Support for Apache Camel 0.0.28: Camel 3.6.0, Camel Kafka Connector and Camel K Modeline and outline"
 ---

 A new release of [VS Code Language Support for Apache Camel](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-apache-camel) 0.0.28 is available.
-It is providing an interesting set of new features.
+It includes an interesting set of new features.

 # Camel 3.6.0 upgrade